 - Building up market capacity

-- Fundraising and sponsorships for incentive programs or other food access strategies
+- Brainstorm fundraising and sponsorship options for incentive programs or other food access strategies

 Alternative Local Food Market